Report: Digital Espionage and Innovation: Unpacking AgentTesla

 Threat hunting is a way to find attackers inside the network before they have had the opportunity to cause real damage – either by disrupting operations or stealing sensitive data.
 Additionally, threat hunting can be used to create new behavioral tactics, techniques, and procedures (TTPs) that can be added to existing detection methods/rules/tools/and intelligence.
 A threat hunting endeavor will help identify activity that may have gone unnoticed over time or across the infrastructure.

-Where to Start with Threat Hunting?
+Where to Start Threat Hunting?

 Before threat hunting can begin, a prioritized set of questions must be determined as these will drive the hunt.
 You also must understand your infrastructure and your data as that will impact what types of threat hunting activities you can conduct.
 Also important is understanding the expertise on hand as that will impact threat hunting as well.
 Threat hunting is an advanced, but highly beneficial capability that requires the right people, technology and data to help answer the critical hypotheses that are created.